Careful Seeding for k-Medois Clustering with Incremental k-Means++ Initialization: Conclusions

 \section{Conclusions}

 In this paper, we proposed a novel incremental $k$-medoids algorithm (named INCKPP).
-INCKPP addressed the parameter selection issue in the improved $k$-medoids algorithm and thus can dynamically increase the number of clusters from $2$ to $k$ through a nonparametric and stochastic $k$-means$++$ search procedure.
-INCKPP cal also deal with imbalanced datasets very well.
+INCKPP addressed the parameter selection issue in the improved $k$-medoids algorithm \cite{yu2018improved} and thus can dynamically increase the number of clusters from $2$ to $k$ through a non-parametric and stochastic $k$-means$++$ search procedure.
+INCKPP outperforms than the improved $k$-medoids algorithm \cite{yu2018improved} and can also deal with imbalanced datasets very well.
 We further proposed a modified INCKPP algorithm (named INCKPP${}_{sample}$) which is fast and improves the computational efficiency of INCKPP without affecting its clustering performance.
-Extensive experiments results on synthetic and real-world data sets including imbalanced data sets have been conducted in comparison with three state-of-the-art algorithms: the improved $k$-medoids algorithm (INCKM), the simple and fast $k$-medoids algorithm (FKM) and the $k$-means$++$ algorithm (KPP) and illustrated the effectiveness of our algorithm.
+Extensive experiments results on synthetic and real datasets including imbalanced-sets have been conducted in comparison with three state-of-the-art and the most commonly used algorithms: the improved $k$-medoids algorithm (INCKM) \cite{yu2018improved}, the simple and fast $k$-medoids algorithm (FKM) \cite{park2009simple} and the $k$-means$++$ algorithm (KPP) \cite{arthur2007k}.
+The experimental results on each data set consistently show that the proposed algorithm INCKPP$_{sample}$ has better performance than the compared algorithms, and it obtains better solutions in the same running time (corresponding to smaller value of loss function SE), and the INCKPP and INCKPP$_{sample}$ algorithm convergence requires fewer iterations, so the time required for a single run of the algorithm is shorter.
+In the past few years, generative adversarial networks \cite{creswell2018generative,goodfellow2020generative} have been proposed and widely used in many fields such as intelligent transport systems \cite{zhou2022gan} and intelligent trust management in 6G wireless networks \cite{yang2022generative} and have achieved remarkable success in many unsupervised learning tasks.
+As an important class of unsupervised learning methods, the clustering algorithms are considered to be combined with generative adversarial networks in our future work.